drmatoi/minecraft/README.md

 * ## Change MC Versions?
 * In the new 4.0.0, you have three versions to choose from.
 I plan to add even more options in the future!
+* A NEW world is created for EACH version you use.
+These worlds can be played with different RAM settings, but not on other versions.

 ## Server UP-Time
 The server is online as long as: The device on which it is running is connected to the Internet, there is enough memory and RAM, Termux is open and the script is not terminated.